-- Students are prohibited from taking an off campus course in lieu of maintaining full time status.
-Students must be enrolled in seven (7) courses in the 7th through 11th grades and in at least six (6) courses in the 12th grade. - ii.
-Students may not take an off campus course for credit in lieu of having a 7th class on campus. - iii.
-The total number of credits that may be taken off campus may not exceed 45 credits throughout the four years of high school. - iv.
-Math may be taken off campus for advancement purposes.
+- i.
+Students are prohibited from taking an off campus course in lieu of maintaining full time status.
+Students must be enrolled in seven courses in the 7th through 11th grades and in at least six courses in the 12th grade. - ii.
+Students may not take an off campus course for credit in lieu of having a seventh class on campus. - iii.
+The total number of credits that may be taken off campus may not exceed 45 credits throughout the four years of high school.

-15. Probation and Ineligibility
+14. Probation and Ineligibility

-Students are required to have a 2.0 or above cumulative GPA to graduate from GBS.
-If a student's semester GPA falls below 2.0 at the end of any grading period, the student will be placed on Academic Probation for the following grading period.

-Additionally, any student who has an F on their report card could also be placed on Academic Probation, regardless of his/her GPA, at the discretion of the Principal.
-While on Academic Probation, students may continue to participate in athletic and co-curricular school activities.

-Should the student have below a 2.0 GPA at the next grading period, he/she will become academically ineligible.
-Ineligible students may not participate in either athletic events (including practices in season)

-or co-curricular activities (such as drama, music, leadership, clubs or field trips).
+- Students are required to have a 2.0 or above cumulative GPA to graduate from GBS.
+If a student's semester GPA falls below 2.0 at the end of any grading period, the student will be placed on Academic Probation for the following grading period. - Additionally, any student who has an F on their report card could also be placed on Academic Probation, regardless of his/her GPA, at the discretion of the Principal.
+While on Academic Probation, students may continue to participate in athletic and co-curricular school activities. - Should the student have below a 2.0 GPA at the next grading period, he/she will become academically ineligible.
+Ineligible students may not participate in either athletic events (including practices in season) or co-curricular activities (such as drama, music, leadership, clubs or field trips).
 Students will remain academically ineligible until their GPA is brought to a 2.0 or above at the next grading period.
 Parents will receive formal, written notice of all such academic standings.

-All probationary and ineligibility guidelines meet or exceed those as put forth by the California Interschoolastic Federation (CIF).

-Should a student become ineligible in the last grading period of the year, summer school at GBS may be used as a grading period to rescind this ineligibility.
-Should GBS not offer the required course over the summer, outside coursework will be considered.
+- All probationary and ineligibility guidelines meet or exceed those as put forth by the California Interscholastic Federation (CIF). - Should a student become ineligible in the last grading period of the year, summer school may be used as a grading period to rescind this ineligibility.

-16. Honor Roll and Awards
+15. Honor Roll and Awards